What Happens When a Car Accident Claim Exceeds Insurance Limits?

 Options Beyond Insurance Coverage

 There may be cases where your insurance and the at-fault driver’s coverage are insufficient, but you may have options.
+In some situations, additional parties—such as commercial vehicle owners or other third parties involved in the accident—may also be liable for damages.
 Car accident claims can sometimes exceed insurance limits, necessitating legal action.
 While many drivers with low or no insurance lack other assets, you may choose to take legal action against them.
 This may not be ideal, but the option can be more thoroughly explored and considered with an attorney.

 Why You Should Work With an Underinsured Accident Lawyer